cnescatlab/i-CodeCNES/README.md

 - A `Developer Guide` is now available here: https://github.com/cnescatlab/icode-custom-plugin-example/wiki/Developer-guide
 - Users are able to add custom plugins by putting their `jar` files into `icode/plugins/` directory
 - Bug about recursive analysis is fixed and users can now simply analyze a directory, e.g.: `icode .`
-- The continuous integration was enhanced with Travis(https://travis-ci.org/cnescatlab/i-CodeCNES) and SonarCloud(https://sonarcloud.io/dashboard?id=lequal_i-CodeCNES)
+- The continuous integration was enhanced with GitHub Actions (https://github.com/cnescatlab/i-CodeCNES/actions) and SonarCloud(https://sonarcloud.io/dashboard?id=lequal_i-CodeCNES)
 - The contributing page and issue templates were updated
 - Eclipse RCP was removed from core features of i-Code
 - Some other minor enhancements and fixes